Azure/autorest.typescript/test/integration/generated/noLicenseHeader/README.md

-# NoLicenseHeaderClient library for JavaScript
+# NoLicenseHeader client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for NoLicenseHeaderClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for NoLicenseHeader client.